coffeetails/portfolio/README.md

-# My portolio-to-be
+# My portolio

 This is the new portfolio.
-Still not done yet.
 It is made to look like my resume.

 ## Some resources I've used